knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Also just finished my second ever chairman position on our Monday morning meeting.
 Went fine although it was a bit long as Magda with Mark were gone last week on a conference.
 So there was a lot to discuss.

+A lot of work for me this week from what it looks like.
+We want to power up the magnet this week and I'm still not sure which capabilities are we missing.